- Academic Affairs

 - Notify OIS When You Leave the United States or Change Visa Status

 Please contact the OIS upon completion of your program in anticipation of departure from the United States.
 Additionally, the OIS will need to be updated if you change status during your program or while on OPT.

 Please visit our Travel Information page.

-Employment Defined: Employment is any type of work performed or services rendered in exchange for money, tuition, fees, books, supplies, room, food or any other benefit.
+Employment Defined: Employment is any type of work performed or service rendered in exchange for money, tuition, fees, books, supplies, room, food, or any other benefit.
 If you receive no pay or any other benefit for the work performed and the position is normally an unpaid position, this activity is considered to be volunteer work.

-Volunteering Defined: A position is considered voluntary if it is performed for a charitable non-profit organization and is unpaid for everyone, U.S. and international students alike.
+Volunteering Defined: A position is considered voluntary if it is performed for a charitable nonprofit organization and is unpaid for everyone, U.S. and international students alike.
 There are laws that prohibit the misplacement of a U.S. worker.
-Volunteering is not soley based on the international's willingness to forgo compensation.
+Volunteering is not solely based on the international's willingness to forgo compensation.

 Learn more about:

 To re-enter the United States, you need to have the following documents: